Last Updated 9/4/21

 #10 Hang out at Lafayette Park

 Another favorite dog-friendly park of mine!
 Located in ritzy Pacific Heights, Lafayette Park is meticulously designed and landscaped (not to mention, clean).
-Come on, it’s only located on a HILL surrounded by mansions with incredible views of the Marina, Alcatraz, and the Bay!
+Come on, it’s only located on a HILL surrounded by multi-million dollar homes with incredible views of the Marina, Alcatraz, and the Bay!
 WOOF, did I bark that their off-leash dog area rocks?
-With top of the line artificial turf, gate, and fence, this grand dog park only cost a jaw dropping $305,000 and is bound for canine fun anytime of the year.
+With top-of-the-line artificial turf, gate, and fence, this grand dog park only cost a jaw dropping $305,000 and is bound for canine fun anytime of the year.
+Sniff out my other favorite dog parks in the City.

 Practical Information: Getting around San Francisco with your dog